Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 7. In the formula bar, type <strong>CountDistinct([Order Number])</strong>.
 Rename this column Number of Orders.

 8. Again, click the drop down next to Order Channel and select "Add Column".
 This time, type <strong>Sum([Revenue])</strong> in the formula bar.
-What we can now see is Revenue generated for a sepecific region by the Order Channel the purchase was made from.
+What we can now see is Revenue generated for a specific region by the Order Channel the purchase was made from.

-9. With Sum of Revenue column selected, click the paintbrush to the right of the table icon in the left hand tool pane.
+9. With the Sum of Revenue column selected, click the paintbrush to the right of the table icon in the left hand tool pane.

 ![explore4](assets/exploretheembed_4.png)